JiaoXianjun/BTLE/README.md

 News:

+02 Sep.
+2015: Add new packet type: discovery.
+Open LightBlue APP in your iPhone/device, then:

+    btle_tx packets_discovery.txt
+    (packets_discovery.txt is under host/btle-tools/src)

+You will see some info like aircraft broadcasted.

 11 Aug.
 2014: Fix packet loss bug.
 And, add <a href="https://github.com/Nuand/bladeRF">bladeRF</a> support:

     cmake ../ -DUSE_BLADERF=1  (without -DUSE_BLADERF=1 means HACKRF will be used by default)